Headache disorders are real, common, disabling and often lifelong illnesses affecting men, women and children in every part of the world.

-The headache group in the Department of Neuroscience pursues its activities in relation to two organisations.
+The headache group in the Department of Neuroscience pursues most of its activities through the Global Campaign against Headache and in association with two organisations.

 - The Norwegian National Headache Centre (NKH), which is institutionally affiliated to St Olavs Hospital, has as its main objective to collect, generate and disseminate knowledge of headache disorders.
 It has an extensive research activity to elucidate the causes and mechanisms of headache and conduct treatment (randomised trials) and epidemiological studies.

 - Lifting The Burden (LTB), is a UK-registered charitable non-governmental organisation which leads the Global Campaign against Headache in official relations with the World Health Organization (WHO).
 The Campaign's main aims are to measure the burden of headache worldwide, increase awareness of it and ultimately implement measures to reduce this burden.
 The Department of Neuroscience conducts many activities in its role as the academic partner to Lifting The Burden and academic base of the campaign.